Prashanti12/movierecommendations/README.md

 2. rating.csv : this file contain ratings given by userId to MovieId and rating given to movieId.

+# Libraries Used
+1.NumPy
+2.Pandas
+3.Mathplotlib
+4.Streamlit

-Deploying the model: Here streamlit is used to deploy the model.
+# Deploying the model:
+Here streamlit is used to deploy the model.